-Questcor Pharmaceuticals, Inc. (the "Company") is a specialty pharmaceutical company that focuses on therapeutics for the treatment of diseases and disorders of the central nervous system ("CNS").
+Questcor Pharmaceuticals, Inc. (the "Company" or "Questcor") is a specialty pharmaceutical company that focuses on therapeutics for the treatment of diseases and disorders of the central nervous system ("CNS").
 Questcor owns two commercial CNS products, H.P.
 Acthar Gel® ("Acthar") and Doral®.
-The Company acquired the rights to Doral (quazepam) in the United States in May 2006.
 Acthar (repository corticotropin injection) is an injectable drug that is approved for the treatment of certain CNS disorders with an inflammatory component, including the treatment of flares associated with multiple sclerosis ("MS"), and is also used in treating patients with infantile spasm, an epileptic syndrome.
 Doral is indicated for the treatment of insomnia, characterized by difficulty in falling asleep, frequent nocturnal awakenings, and/or early morning awakenings, which occurs frequently in patients with CNS diseases and disorders.
-The Company's strategy is to (i) acquire or license commercial products that it believes have sales growth potential, are promotionally responsive to a focused and targeted sales and marketing effort, complement the Company's therapeutic focus on neurology and can be acquired or licensed at a reasonable valuation relative to the Company's cost of capital, (ii) develop through corporate collaborations new medications focused on its target markets that would generally require lower capital investment when compared to traditional pre-clinical development programs, and (iii) co-promote selected CNS commercial products of other pharmaceutical companies.
+The Company's strategy is to focus on Acthar and to develop through corporate collaborations new medications focused on its target markets that would generally require lower capital investment when compared to traditional pre-clinical development programs.